 Gould Library staff continue our commitment to support the teaching and research needs of the Carleton community.
 Information on remote access to library resources and services will be updated regularly on the Remote Resources and Guidance for Library Users page and this FAQ.
 Please do not hesitate to contact us if you need additional assistance.

-The library offers a variety of ebook options from a variety of services, and each serves a particular purpose.
+The library offers ebook options from a variety of services, and each serves a particular purpose.
 This guide will offer some basic information about our ebook services and how to use them.

 Ebooks are offered in a variety of formats, depending on the type of device on which you would like to read them.
 Some formats are universal and can be read on any device, while some, like Kindle books, are specific to a particular device or software.